The best cash-back credit cards for 2020

-When you're considering various credit cards' benefits while looking for the best credit card, the ones that offer cash back stand out for their simplicity.
-Cash-back credit cards earn bonus cash, which is deposited into a designated bank account or as a statement credit on your monthly bill after one or two billing cycles.
-There's no need to transfer, convert or strategically redeem to maximize value.
+When you're looking for the best credit card, it pays to way each card's benefits against the others.
+Cash back cards stand out for their simplicity.
+These credit cards earn bonus cash in the form of reward dollars, which are then deposited into a designated bank account or as a statement credit on your monthly bill after one or two billing cycles.
+There's no need to transfer, convert or strategically redeem to maximize value of this bonus cash.

-The best cash-back credit cards (and some cards with hidden perks) can put a lot of money back in your wallet, depending on the level of your spending -- most customers can earn anywhere from 2% to 5% overall, which translates to between $300 and $600 in cash-back rewards per year if you spend $15,000 annually.
+The best cash-back credit cards (and some cards with hidden perks) can put a lot of money back in your wallet, depending on the level of your spending.
+Most customers can earn anywhere from 2% to 5% overall on their combined purchases -- maybe even more if they make a certain qualifying purchase.
+This can translate to between $300 and $600 in cash-back rewards per year if you spend $15,000 annually.

 Cash-back cards make it easy to earn rewards with less effort by giving you a percentage of cash back when you spend in various categories, such as groceries, restaurants or gasoline.
 But some offer fewer rewards than other reward credit cards, including those made specifically for travel.